How to Make Grass For a Diorama?

 How do you glue down model grass?

-To glue down model grass, you will need to use ‘thinner’ adhesives for this kind of material.
+After putting various adhesives to the test, I found that to glue down model grass, you will need to use ‘thinner’ adhesives for this kind of material.
 It is also a good idea to use tweezers or another tool that can help pick up individual blades!
 Thinner glues are best since they dry quickly and allow corrections if needed (e.g., accidentally picking up too many green pieces).

 Hey there!
 I'm Richard Baker, a miniature painter who's been in the game for a solid decade now.
 I've been painting miniatures for ten years and I've got a ton of tips and tricks to share with you all.
 My website is a treasure trove of knowledge that I've gathered from both my own personal experiences and from reading all sorts of books.